cSDes1gn/computer-architecture/midterm.md

 Where IPS is instructions per second.

+Alternatively:

+`MIPS = f / CPI * 1e6`

+Derived from execution time T. This representation shows the functional relationship of performance parameters `f` and `CPI` to the throughput.
+Notably the instruction count `IC` is missing which makes `MIPS` as a performance metric worse than response time `T`.

 - MIPS tells us how fast the CPU is processing instructions
 - Execution time tells us how fast a CPU can finish a set of instructions